NitorCreations/nameless-deploy-tools/docs/commands.md

 cdk project and runs cdk diff; cdk deploy for the same If pre_deploy.sh and post_deploy.sh exist and are executable in the subcompoent directory, they will be executed before and after the deployment, respectively.
+Similarly if a readable pre_deploy_source.sh exists in the subcompoent directory, it will be sourced before the deployment to enable things like activating a python venv.

 positional arguments:
   component   the component directory where the cdk directory is